tracphil/shellrc/README.md

 `powerlevel10k` is included in the antibody plugins above.

-Be sure to add a [nerd-font](https://nerdfonts.com) and set the font in iTerm2
+Be sure to add a [nerd-font](https://nerdfonts.com) and set the font in iTerm2, Gnome Terminal or Windows Terminal

 ```bash
 brew cask install font-meslo-nerd-font